suarezgenaro/seda/docs/joss/paper.md

 $(iii)$ a model examiner that enables inspection of atmospheric model properties, such as basic and free parameters, parameter coverage, resolving power, and spectral resolution, and
 $(iv)$ access to 113 Spitzer IRS mid-infrared spectra of brown dwarfs from @Suarez_Metchev2022, together with associated target properties, observing logs, and measured spectral indices.

-# Software Design

-`SEDA` v1.0 accompanies this publication and represents a stable, well-tested release following multiple pre-releases used for development and community feedback.
-The software is designed for flexible analysis of SEDs, centered on forward modeling and complemented by empirical analysis tools (see [Functionality](#functionality) and [Mathematics](#mathematics)).
-The code includes automated tests to verify core functionality and has been successfully tested with Python 3.9 or later (latest tested: Python 3.14) on Linux, Windows, and macOS.
-The repository also provides Jupyter notebook tutorials demonstrating typical scientific workflows.

 # Mathematics {#mathematics}
-For model fitting, as described in [Functionality](#functionality), we adopt two approaches:
+For model fitting, as described in [Functionality](#functionality), the code adopts two approaches:

 **1. Chi-square Minimization**